damonkelley/blog.damonkelley.me/source/2016-10-14-apprenticeship-retro.html.markdown

 ### Beyond apprenticeship

 I have had plenty to keep me busy over the last 5 months.
-As the apprenticeship has been winding down, I have started to plan for how I can continue to grow as software developer.
+As the apprenticeship has been winding down, I have started to plan my approach continuing my growth as a developer.

 As of now I have three things that I would like to start or continue with after my apprenticeship ends.